samhaswon/rembg-trainer-cuda/README.md

 - Put your images into `images` folder
 - Put your masks into `masks` folder; or see [below](#mask-generation)
 - Tinker with the settings of `u2net_train.py` and then give it a whirl.
-  - TODO: ability to continue off where you've finished last time
 - Go grab yourself a [nice latte](https://www.youtube.com/shorts/h75W1uhL-iQ) and wait........... and wait.....
 - Once you've had your fill of waiting, here's how you use resulting model with rembg: